 Yamaha DTX400K Electronic Drum Kit

-In the world of music, Yamaha are one of the big players.
+In the world of music, Yamaha is one of the biggest players.

-They produce for practically every instrument and electronic drums are no exception.
+They produce products for practically every instrument and electronic drums are no exception.

-The DTX400K is Yamaha’s beginner kit with value and quality being of utmost importance.
+The DTX400K is Yamaha’s beginner kit with value and quality being of the utmost importance.